Marketing strategy

-Strategic marketing emerged in the 1970s and 80s as a distinct field of study, branching out of strategic management.
-Marketing strategy highlights the role of marketing as a link between the organization and its customers, leveraging the combination of resources and capabilities within an organization to achieve a competitive advantage (Cacciolatti & Lee, 2016).
+Strategic marketing emerged in the 1970s and 1980s as a distinct field of study, branching out of strategic management.
+Marketing strategies concern the link between the organization and its customers, and how best to leverage resources within an organization to achieve a competitive advantage.
+In recent years, the advent of digital marketing has revolutionized strategic marketing practices, introducing new avenues for customer engagement and data-driven decision-making.